Crypto vs card payments

 - Pegged to USD or EUR

-You can accept crypto payments without carrying open price risk.
-CoinsPaid freezes the exchange rate at the time of payment, so you always receive the exact amount you expect in your chosen currency terms. - Fast cross border settlement
+You can accept crypto payments without carrying open price risk. - Fast cross border settlement

 Stablecoins run on blockchains that confirm transactions in seconds or minutes.
 For cross border crypto payments, this often outperforms card settlement timelines by several days, which is especially useful for recurring or high-volume international flows.